 Sponsor an Event on Campus

-Event sponsorship is a great way to promote your brand on campus and gain unique access to Daniels talent.
+Event sponsorship is a great way to promote your brand on campus and gain unique access to Daniels School talent.
 Find a list of current corporate sponsorship opportunities below:

 Organize a Company Site Visit

-Site visits are a popular event with Daniels School students.
+Site visits are popular with Daniels School students.
 They are a fantastic way to showcase your company culture and highlight what it is like to work for your organization.
 We can work with you to plan a successful event in any location.

 Post an Internship or Full-Time Position